-The holidays are upon us and it is about that time where family draws each other near.
-For some families the holidays seem blissful and awe inspiring.
+The holidays are upon us, and it's about that time when family draws each other near.
+For some families, the holidays seem blissful and awe-inspiring.
 For many other folks, not so much.
-We have for you a collection of teen novels that will have you thinking, "the grass on my lawn is as green as I need it to be."
+Here are some teen novels that will have you thinking, "the grass on my lawn is as green as I need it to be."

-The Downstairs Girl, by Stacy Lee is a story that takes place during the post-reconstruction era of the South.
-It is a story of 17 year old Jo Kuan, a Chinese-American secretly living in the basement of a newspaper office.
-A historical fiction that explores immigration, social status and family secrets.
+The Downstairs Girl by Stacy Lee takes place in the South during the post-Reconstruction era.
+This historical fiction book about 17-year-old Jo Kuan, a Chinese-American secretly living in the basement of a newspaper office, explores immigration, social status and family secrets.

-The Prince and the Dressmaker is a heartwarming fairy tale, graphic novel where you come across princes and princesses.
-Or a prince who dreams of being a princess.
-Sebastian is a sweet and charming prince.
-His folks want him to marry a princess and carry the family throne to greatness, but Sebastian has other desires.
-If you like fairy tales that explores friendship, family, acceptance and gender identity, then this graphic novel is what you've been waiting for.
+The Prince and the Dressmaker is a heartwarming fairy tale—and graphic novel—of princes and princesses.
+Or a sweet and charming prince who dreams of being a princess.
+Sebastian's folks want him to marry a princess and carry the family throne to greatness, but Sebastian has other desires.
+If you like stories that explore friendship, family, acceptance and gender identity, this graphic novel is what you've been waiting for.